 The tour began with a show at the Cow Palace in San Francisco, California.
-The Beatles performed 12 songs, establishing a set which served them for most of the tour: Twist And Shout, You Can’t Do That, All My Loving, She Loves You, Things We Said Today, Roll Over Beethoven, Can’t Buy Me Love, If I Fell, I Want To Hold Your Hand, Boys, A Hard Day’s Night and Long Tall Sally.
-Occasionally they changed the opening song to I Saw Her Standing There and closed with Twist And Shout, and on some nights didn’t perform She Loves You.
+The Beatles performed 12 songs: Twist And Shout, You Can't Do That, All My Loving, She Loves You, Till There Was You, Roll Over Beethoven, Can't Buy Me Love, If I Fell, I Want To Hold Your Hand, Boys, A Hard Day's Night and Long Tall Sally.

 All 17,130 tickets sold out, and the venue was almost full by 7pm, an hour prior to The Beatles' set.
 Gate receipts amounted to $91,670.
 Of this the group took away $47,600 gross.

 The other acts on the bill, and throughout the tour, were, in order of appearance, The Bill Black Combo, The Exciters, The Righteous Brothers and Jackie DeShannon.
 Showtime was 8pm, and The Beatles took to the stage at 9.20pm wearing dark blue suits.